Jon Trevelyan (UK)

-I seem to be having a Gareth T George bookfest at the moment, as I reviewed another of his books (The Geology of South Wales: A Field Guide, Ed 2) in the last issue of Deposits (Issue 47).
+I reviewed another of Gareth T George’s books (The Geology of South Wales: A Field Guide, 2nd edition) in the last issue of Deposits (Issue 47).
 However, given that both these books are well worth buying and reading if you are interested (like me) in the geology of the regions of the UK, I make no apologies.

 In this respect and as the author points out, the book is intended as synthesis of some of the main principles of sedimentology within a framework provided by the sediments and sedimentary rocks of the southern part of the Principality.
 As such, the book is aimed more at undergraduates, postgraduates, geology teachers and professionals, but there is no reason why an intelligent and informed amateur should not enjoy and benefit from it.